SquadFM/Squad-Field-Manual/README.md

 ## I Cannot Speak (I Am A Mute)
-- If you're mute we want you to join Squad nonetheless!
+- If you're a mute we want you to join Squad nonetheless!
 We won't leave anyone behind!
 You're one of us!
 - If anything, send a quick message to your squad when you join that you can't use your voice due to medical reasons.
 - You can add [MEDICALLY MUTE] to your name to let people know that you won't be talking.
 - If you run into an asshole, let the admins know.